Does your homeowners insurance go up after a claim?

 Are there times when companies are not allowed to increase rates after a claim?

-There are many situations when insurance companies can raise your rate after a claim.
+There are many situations when property insurance companies can raise your rate after a claim.
 But there are also certain situations when an insurance company is not allowed to increase your rate.
-Because insurance companies are regulated at the state level, consumer protection laws depend on where you live.
+Because insurers are regulated at the state level, consumer protection laws vary based on your location.

 Some of the situations that prohibit insurance companies from raising premiums include: